loganzo/HOG-train-with-logistic-regression-on-dog-and-cat-data/README.md

 2) ACCURACY = 0.69

-3) DEPLOY MODEL GRADIO PYTHON
-Click the URL link again to upload a new photo
+3) DEPLOY MODEL GRADIO PYTHON: Click the URL link again to upload a new photo